-I spent a lot of time at the beach growing up and so it was a natural fit when I decided to study Marine Biology.
+I spent a lot of time around the water growing up and so it was a natural fit when I decided to study Marine Biology in Halifax.
 During my undergrad I took part in a co-operative program, which gave me different work experiences in labs and the field.
-I also studied in Scotland and did my Masters in Marine and Fisheries Science.
+I also studied in Scotland where I completed my Masters in Marine and Fisheries Science.

-After graduating I worked for a not-for-profit and industry association, and did field work while at sea and on river systems.
+After graduating I worked for a not-for-profit and an industry association.
+I did field work at sea and on river systems.
 I also helped coordinate and manage numerous projects for the aquaculture industry in Nova Scotia.

 What experiences did you have in that field?

-I have spent over 70 days at sea, mostly off the coast of Nova Scotia on a variety of fishing vessels, including herring seiners, trawlers and scallop dredges.
+I logged over 70 days at sea, mostly off the coast of Nova Scotia on a variety of fishing vessels, including herring seiners, trawlers and scallop dredges.
 I worked alongside fishermen and collected biological samples and measurements of fish and shellfish.